zxhou/zxhou.github.io/_pages/about.md

 ---

 ***

-I am currently a Postdoctoral Fellow at GDIIST.
-Before this, I received my Ph.D. degree and master's degree in Computer Science and bachelor’s degree in Optical Information and Technology at Nanjing University of Science and Technology.
+I am currently a postdoctoral researcher at the Guangdong Institute of Intelligent Science and Technology(GDIIST).
+Before this, I obtained a PhD, a Master's degree in Computer Science, and a Bachelor's degree in Optical Information Technology from Nanjing University of Science and Technology(NJUST).
 During my doctoral studies, I had the opportunity to visit the [Zhuhai UM Science&Technology Research Institute (ZUMRI)](http://zumri.cn/) and [University of Macau](https://www.um.edu.mo/) from Sep.
 2021 to Dec.
 2022.
 I also worked as an intern at the Chip Algorithm Department of [HOUMO.AI](https://www.houmoai.com/) from Apr. to Oct.
 2023.

-My research interests include **Point Cloud Processing**, **Place Recognition**, and **Efficient 3D**.
+My research interests include **Brain-inspired Computing**, **Robotic Manipulation**, and **3D Vision**.